aldrinrenzcruz/bitbearner/README.md

 Note: Avoid using `.ns` extension for your scripts, since it's deprecated.

+If you've manually updated some parts in your script from `ns1` to `ns2`, it would be better to convert it first from `ns2` to `ns1` before proceeding to convert it completely to `ns2`.

 How this tool works is by simply adding/deling `ns.` in every Netscript functions.
 It also add/delete `await` if necessary.
 Lastly, it will automatically wrap the whole script inside the `main function`.

 Feel free to use and reuse anything in this tool.